Highpoint2000/DX-Alert/README.md

 - If there are several web servers, it makes sense to register the alarms that have already been sent via a central server in order to avoid duplicate alarms.
 The [CanLogServer](https://github.com/Highpoint2000/canlog-server) can provide this functionality.
 When using the server, the log interval set in DX-Alert.json is inactive because the log interval set for the server has priority!

 ## History:

+### Version 3.4 (only works from web server version 1.2.8.1 and CanLogServer version 2.0 !!!)

+- added Support for [CanLogServer](https://github.com/Highpoint2000/canlog-server) (Version 2.0)

 ### Version 3.3 (only works from web server version 1.2.8.1 !!!)